 Then again I haven’t seen the film and I wonder of the author of the article bothered to but Rana may manage to deliver some compelling edgy work so we’ll see and bear in mind there is some paradox undercutting the shot of the topless woman holding a man on a leash but then again she is needlessly topless.
 On the general sexploitation point, you could say a lot of our films are filmed on the thematic spectrum of music videos (in THAT generic way) only stretched out for 90 plus minutes.
 That’s my simple theory and whilst Anaconda may generate millions of hits for Nicki Mnaj’s trunk in a 3-minute video no one is going to turn up for 3 Rounds because there’s a girl with a nice bum ripe for objectification on the promotion poster.

 It is worth pointing out the fact that women dominate the highest tier of Ghanaian films which negates sexism to some extent although I am mindful of the fact that the works of Leila Djansi, Shirley Frimpong – Manso and Vero Quarshie (who’s been absent for a good minute) are only a fraction of the industry but I truly do cherish that fact that these successful trailblazing women have a vice grip on the top strata Ghanaian film.

-Jocelyn Dumas is racing to the top of her trade and I can’t say I’ve seen her attractive hips shopped around in the name of promoting of a film which is a great thing to say about poster productions for Ghanaian cinema however it would be naïve to think that was all the industry needed to overcome certain levels of objectification.
-Bear in mind that question of the casting or lack thereof of actresses over a certain ages under cuts our industry and is an even bigger problem for me than a faceless bum on a film poster.
+Jocelyn Dumas is racing to the top of her trade and I can’t say I’ve seen her attractive hips shopped around in the name of promoting a film which is a great thing to say about poster productions for Ghanaian cinema however, it would be naïve to think that was all the industry needed to overcome certain levels of objectification.
+Bear in mind that question of the casting or lack thereof of actresses over a certain age undercuts our industry and is an even bigger problem for me than a faceless bum on a film poster.

 By: Delali Adogla-Bessaemail@example.com/Ghana